Loneseven/APTOS-Challenge/README.md

 <img src="200um.png" height="300px">

 To train a segmentation network, you may use the model and training data (1286 images available) from https://github.com/theislab/DeepRT.
-Put `OCT_segmentation.py` to thickness_segmentation folder.
+After clone thast repo, put `OCT_segmentation.py` to thickness_segmentation folder.
 Train (quite fast) and test in this folder also.

 * As the training data in this challenge are weakly annotated, you may develop semi-supervised technique to fully utilized them.
 * You may improve the performance using better architectures rather than traditional U-Net.